Hawaiian Sunrise Cake Layers:

 1/8 cup (28 grams) vegetable oil

-Note – another simpler/faster option is to use two white boxed cake mixes and bake according to package directions but with 1 c less water
+Note – a simpler/faster option is to use two white boxed cake mixes and bake according to package directions but with 1 c less water!)

 Save & add to cake layers once batter separated -